ash-project/ash_mysql/documentation/topics/advanced/expressions.md

 ## Like

-These wrap the sqlite builtin like operator
+These wrap the mysql builtin like operator

 Please be aware, these match _patterns_ not raw text.
 Use `contains/1` if you want to match text without supporting patterns, i.e `%` and `_` have semantic meaning!